jackdewinter/application_properties/README.md

 ## Requirements

-This project required Python 3.9 or later to function.
+This project requires Python 3.10 or later to function.

 ## How To Use This Package

-Our documentation for this project now resides as [ReadTheDocs](https://application-properties.readthedocs.io/en/latest/).
+Our documentation for this project is hosted on [ReadTheDocs](https://application-properties.readthedocs.io/en/latest/).

 This documentation includes: